 Note that this term is also used for commercial publishers who charge fees for making articles available open access in a subscription journal.
 Since 2012, this practice has become extremely common as more and more funding bodies, particularly federal grants, require that work be made open access within a designated time period.
 Commercial publishers often have an embargo on making work open access that exceeds the grant requirements, and so the only way the author can comply with the funder is to pay the open access fee.
 These certainly can be written into research grants, but you will need to be thinking about this far in advance of publication in that case.

-Some open access journals offer a fee waiver program if you wouldn’t be able to pay the fee.
+Some open access journals offer a fee waiver program if you wouldn’t be able to pay the fee (example PLOS).
 You can see a real-life example of how someone manages to make work open access at the NeuroDojo blog.
 If you work in biological or medical sciences, PeerJ provides an innovative model with a lifetime publication fee starting at $99.

-Be wary of publication fees when you haven’t been told up front what the fee is, or if it is more than about $3000.
+Be wary of publication fees when you haven’t been told up front what the fee is.

 This term was popularized by librarian Jeffrey Beall to describe publishers that provide little or no peer review or editorial oversight, and charge high publication fees (particularly if these are not stated up front).
 A controversial but influential 2013 investigation by John Bohannon for Science found that a number of journals listed in the Directory of Open Access Journals accepted a low quality scientific paper for payment of a fee.
 Note that this investigation only looked at open access journals, so there is no way to compare to other low quality subscription journals.
 Nevertheless, by the time this report came out, the Directory of Open Access had already begun an initiative to improve the quality of their listings by requiring all publishers to reapply for inclusion of their journals with stricter standards.
 This initiative is now complete, and means that you will be able to trust it as a source for determining information about a journal.